mattblair/CoreMotionDemos/README.md

 # CoreMotion Demos

+This sample code and [the related talk](https://github.com/mattblair/CoreMotionDemos/blob/master/CoreMotion-CocoaHeads150225.pdf) are based on code from [Peripatetic](https://itunes.apple.com/us/app/peripatetic/id966697947?mt=8), which is now available in the App Store.

 This project contains demos of some of the Core Motion APIs available in iOS 8 which I created for a talk at PDX CocoaHeads:

 * Real-time Motion Activity (this was introduced in iOS 7, but the `bicycling` property is new)